dylan-govender/Artificial-Intelligence/Natural Language Processing (NLP)/Fake-News-Detection/README.md

 Leveraged Natural Language Processing (NLP) and Machine Learning (ML) techniques to identify fake news from real news with an accuracy above 94%.
 Built, fine-tuned, and compared the transfer learning model, BERT-base-uncased, and the deep learning model, CNN.

-A group project for COMP316 - Natural Language Processing (University of KwaZulu-Natal) - Team leader
+Group project for COMP316 - Natural Language Processing (University of KwaZulu-Natal) - Team leader